danbev/learning-knative/README.md

 Now, we want to be able to interact with this cluster from our local machine.
 To enable this we need to add a configuration for this cluster to ~/.kube/config:
 TODO: figure out how to set this up.
+In the meantime I'm just checking out this repository on the same ec2 instance and using a github personal access token to be able to work and commit.